ngicks/und/README.md

 ## generate Patcher, Validator, Plain types with github.com/ngicks/go-codegen/codegen

+`github.com/ngicks/go-codegen/codegen` has the `undgen` sub command which generates methods to, types from the types that contains any und types(`option.Option[T]`, `und.Und[T]`, `elastic.Elastic[T]`, `sliceund.Und[T]` and `sliceund/elastic.Elastic[T]`).

 ```
 go run github.com/ngicks/go-codegen/codegen undgen patch     -v --dir /path/to/root/dir/of/target/package --pkg ./path/to/package ...
 go run github.com/ngicks/go-codegen/codegen undgen validator -v --dir /path/to/root/dir/of/target/package --pkg ./...
 go run github.com/ngicks/go-codegen/codegen undgen plain     -v --dir /path/to/root/dir/of/target/package --pkg ./...
 ```

+- The patch sub-sub commands generates patcher for any struct types.
+  - It takes any struct types, then generates the type whose field is same as target's but the type is wrapped in `sliceund.Und` and `json:",omitempty"` added.
+  - The generated patch type can be unmarshaled from partial JSON then can be used to patch(partially overwrite fields) the target struct.
+- The validator sub-sub commands generates validator method for any types containing any of und types.
+  - The method only validates und state of the und fields.
+  - It validates according to `und:""` struct tag.
+- The plain sub-sub commands generates *plain* types and interconversion methods on types.
+  - It takes any types containing any of und fields, then generates *plain* type whose fields is same as target's but the type is unwrapped according to `und:""` struct tag.

 Notable flags: